 THIS DOCUMENT IS FOR ARCHIVE PURPOSES ONLY AND MAY NOT REFLECT CURRENT POLICY.
+Effective until 2022 OF 22

 C Deposits to Financial Accounts

 C Deposits to Financial Accounts

 With a few exceptions, deposits to a financial account are assumed to be countable income in the month of deposit.
 See the following sections for more information on these exceptions.